Come and explore the seven natural wonders of Washington State

 Some of Washington State's natural wonders, such as Mt Rainier, are world famous.
 Every time I go to the Paradise Visitor Center I hear a multitude of languages being spoken by park visitors as I hike along the trails.
 People come here from all over the world to marvel at its massive glaciers, meadows bursting with millions of wildflowers, or autumn leaves exploding with color.
 On the other hand, some of Washington State's natural wonders, such as the Channeled Scablands, are virtually unknown, even to most of the residents of western Washington.
 The story of how the Channeled Scablands were formed is mind-boggling, and all the geological evidence is there for you to behold.

-It is my hope that you will not be content to just peruse the photographs and read my comments, but more importantly, you will feel inspired to visit each of Washington State's natural wonders and see them for yourself.
-This web site is a preview of the experiences that await you, and it contains just a sample of the photographs and content of the book, which is available on Amazon.com.
+It is my hope that you will not be content to just peruse the photographs and read my comments, but more importantly, you will feel inspired to visit each of Washington State's natural wonders and experience them for yourself.
+This web site is a preview of the natural wonders that await you, and it contains just a sample of the photographs and content of the book, which is available on Amazon.com and over 50 retail stores in Washington State.